-If you have multiple keyboard layouts, you can usually switch the keyboard layout using the Windows key plus Spacebar combination.
-Some PC users after a recent Windows update on their Windows 11/10 device, noticed that the aforementioned keyboard shortcut does not work.
+If you have multiple keyboard layouts, you can usually switch them using the Windows key plus Spacebar combination.
+However, some PC users have noticed that the aforementioned keyboard shortcut does not work after a recent Windows update on their Windows 11/10 device.
 In this post, we will offer the most suitable solutions for this issue.

-Windows key + Spacebar doesn’t work in Windows 11/10
+Windows key + Spacebar not working in Windows 11/10

-If you’re faced with this issue, you can try our recommended solutions below in no particular order and see if that helps to resolve the issue.
+If WinKey+Spacebar is not working in Windows 11/10, you can try our recommended solutions below in no particular order and see if that helps resolve the issue.

 - Restart computer